 I was with Lowe’s HQ for about a year and the project ended because we had successfully upgraded every store across the globe.
 This was when I made the toughest decision of my life, return to school and finish the last 2.5 years of my Engineering degree, or use my experience to move up the ladder in IT.
 I decided I wanted a deeper understanding of the things I was using every day and I left a competitive job field for my Engineering degree.

-Things changed slightly and I will now be moving to one of a handful of colleges in the area with real Audio Tech or Audio Engineering programs (like Clemson).
-I learned that the knowledge I had from practical troubleshooting did little to help me in any EE college courses.
-For example, the 2nd (and final) general circuits class at NC State does not involve any soldering, the entire time from what the seniors told me.
-I loved that college, but in the end nobody even noticed my departure.
+Things with regard to my return to college changed slightly and I will now be moving to one of a handful of colleges in the area with real Audio Tech or Audio Engineering programs (like Clemson & UNC-Charlotte).
+I learned that the knowledge I had from over a decade of practical troubleshooting did little to help me in any EE college courses.
+For example, the 2nd (and final) general circuits class at NC State does not involve any soldering.
+From what the seniors told me, EE graduates these days never have to solder at NCSU!
+I loved that college, but in the end nobody even noticed my departure (except for a few friends).

-After I left I knew I wanted to do something that I could present to colleges as an example of my abilities not only in electronics troubleshooting & soldering, but also in working with real world companies to not only write/edit/photograph I also wanted them to see my ability to manage large workflows.
-I rely on my ingenuity to get me by when stuff breaks or just stops working all together.
+After I left NCSU I knew I wanted to do something that I could present to colleges/companies as an example of my abilities.
+From electronics troubleshooting & soldering, to working with real world companies.
+I do everything for this site including writing, editing, photographing and my ability to manage large workflows.
+I rely on ingenuity to get me by when items break or just stop working all together.
+The main skill needed for this type of repair is soldering.
 Soldering is in my opinion, one of the most important skills an Electrical Tech grad/student can learn.
-Learning is easy, mastering all the aspects of soldering, including surface mount devices (SMD) is not.
+Learning is easy, mastering all the aspects of soldering, including surface mount devices (SMD), is not.

-The lack of soldering in Electrical Engineering at NC State was just sad to me.
-I knew in 2007 you DID have to solder in the first circuits class, no longer like that.
+The lack of soldering in Electrical Engineering at NC State was sad and shocking to me.
+I knew my first time at State in 2007 you DID have to solder in the first circuits class, it’s no longer like that.
 An EE graduate who can’t solder is like a race car driver who can’t change their own tires when needed.
-So when I finished thinking about the whole thing, Hallman Labs was born.
+Once I finished thinking about how to showcase these skills, Hallman Labs was born.
 I slowly built the website up after I left college.
 Now I average 4-5 times the amount of traffic as before.
 Any companies looking for a skilled hardware technician and is willing to give a permanent hire with benefits, please use the contact me tab!

 Thanks for reading my bio.